The Best Weekend Itinerary For Seattle (Created By A Local!)

 Day 1 (Friday Evening)

-Depending on when you arrive in Seattle, you may have time to see a few things before you go to bed.
+Depending on when you arrive in Seattle, you may have time to see a few things before you go to bed on Friday evening.
 After you check into your hotel, we recommend the following:

 Seattle Spheres